Acceptable Use of Information Technology Resources

 Gonzaga University IT resources may not be used for any of the following purposes (this list is illustrative, not exhaustive):

-- Unlawful Activity or Violation of University Policy: Gonzaga IT resources may not be used to engage in behavior or communications that violates the law or university policy, including but not limited to:
+- Unlawful Activity or Violation of University Policy: Gonzaga IT resources may not be used to engage in behavior or communications that violate the law or university policy, including but not limited to:

 - Fraudulent activity